Mach131/6905-final-project/README.md

 To play a game start scheme and run (load "gameInterface.scm").

-To select which game to play call (play-game 'game-name) and follow the prompts accordingly.
+To select which game to play call (play-game 'game-name).
+Use (add-player 'player-name) to add players; once everyone has been added, call (begin-game) and follow the prompts accordingly.

-Current game options are: 'rummy500
+Current game options are: 'rummy500, 'war